 I’ve been going to Orange Theory Fitness for two and a half months now (20 classes!), and I really like it.
 I definitely see myself continuing to workout at OTF for the long term.

 The Workout.
 You can read their explanation here, but at its core, an OTF workout pushes you through varying effort levels on the treadmill, row machine, and floor exercises.
 The point is to increase your heart rate throughout the class, and it is tracked with a heart rate monitor.
-In a one hour class, most of the time you will do ~30 minutes on the treadmill, and ~30 minutes of row machine & floor exercises.
-You get to pick if you start on the treadmill or the rower/floor, and halfway through the class you’ll switch to the other.
-Sometimes you’ll do 10 minutes on each, and switch back and forth a bunch of times, it just depends on the workout for the day.
+They have a few different class options: 2G and 3G.
+This just means how many groups there are in the class.
+A typical 2G class you will spend ~30 minutes on the treadmill, and ~30 minutes on the row machine & weight floor.
+3G is three groups, so you’ll spend ~15 minutes on each machine (treadmill, rower, weights).
+When you check in to class you’ll get to pick which machine you start on.
+In 2G classes, your options are the treadmill or the rower.
+I personally prefer 2G classes and starting on the treadmill.

 The heart rate monitor is an extra expense, but I think it is an important part of the workout.
 It helps you understand how hard you’re working and if you need to push harder in order to get your heart rate up.
 I have the OTBEAT CORE which is a chest heart rate monitor, worn around the ribs.